-Overall, among those individuals who were seen and participated in the PopART intervention, uptake of HTS was similar across the HIVST and non-HIVST zones (86.5% vs 83.8%; p=0.32; Table 9).
-As with knowledge of current HIV status, there was evidence of an effect among males (Table 9) but uptake of HTS was similar among women across the HIVST and non-HIVST zones (85.3% vs 84.2%, respectively; p-value for effect modification by sex=0.004).
+Overall, among individuals who were seen and participated in the PopART intervention, uptake of HTS was similar across the HIVST and non-HIVST zones (86.5% versus 83.8%; p=0.32; Table 9).
+As with knowledge of current HIV status, there was evidence of an effect among males (Table 9), but uptake of HTS was similar among women across the HIVST and non-HIVST zones (85.3% versus 84.2%, respectively; p-value for effect modification by sex=0.004).

-By age, there was evidence for an effect among younger adults aged 16 to 29 (90.8% vs 87.8%, respectively; adjOR=1.41; 95%CI 1.07-1.85; p=0.01) and weaker evidence for an effect among older adults (80.9% vs 78.6%; p=0.22).
+When accounting for age, there was evidence of an effect among younger adults aged 16-29 (90.8% versus 87.8%, respectively; adjOR=1.41; 95%Cl 1.07-1.85; p=0.01) and weaker evidence of an effect among older adults (80.9% versus 78.6%; p=0.22).
 However, there was no evidence that the effect of the intervention differed by age (p-value for effect modification by age=0.44).

-In HIVST zones, a higher proportion of individuals participating in PopART who had not participated in either Round 1 or 2 of PopART, despite being community residents during previous rounds of PopART service delivery, accepted an offer of HTS in HIVST relative to non-HIVST zones (80.9% vs 72.2%, respectively).
-There was, however, no statistical evidence for an effect on acceptance of an offer of HTS among these individuals but with a wide confidence interval (adjOR=1.27 95%CI 0.61-2.62; p=0.52).
-The effect of the intervention on HTS uptake among other individuals who were not known by the CHiP to be HIV-positive at the end of the second round of PopART intervention delivery is presented in Appendix table 4 (Appendix J).
+In HIVST zones, a higher proportion of individuals participating in PopART who had not participated in either Rounds 1 or 2 - despite being community residents during previous rounds of PopART service delivery - accepted an offer of HTS in HIVST zones relative to those in non-HIVST zones (80.9% versus 72.2%, respectively).
+There was, however, no statistical evidence for an effect on acceptance of an offer of HTS among these individuals, but with a wide confidence interval (adjOR=1.2795%CI 0.61-2.62; p=0.52).
+The effect of the intervention on HTS uptake among other individuals who were not known by the CHiP to be HIV-positive at the end of the second round of the PopART intervention delivery is presented in Appendix J, Table 3.
 The effect by community was similar to that seen for the primary outcome and participation in PopART (p-value for effect modification by community=0.11; Table 9).